werew/minicas/README.md

 *@authors* V.Constans L.Coniglio

-Minicas is a simple, rudimental example of computer algebra system (CAS).
+Minicas is a simple, rudimental exemple of computer algebra system (CAS).

 Exemples of use: